-As developer of in-wheel powertrain, Elaphe Propulsion Technologies Ltd. has to make sure that it’s powertrain does not emit excessive vibrations, that will result in structure-borne noise.
-Since vehicle suspension is typically not considered to also perform as a motor insulation system, there is a lack of knowledge on specific vibration insulation properties, especially in higher frequencies which are excited by electrical powertrain.
+As a developer of in-wheel powertrain, Elaphe Propulsion Technologies Ltd. has to make sure that it’s powertrain does not emit excessive vibrations, that will result in structure-borne noise.
+Since vehicle suspension is typically not considered to also perform as a motor insulation system, there is a lack of knowledge on specific vibration insulation properties, especially in higher frequencies which are excited by the electrical powertrain.

 Elaphe, based in the Slovenian capital, Ljubljana, is a company focusing on innovation, research and development of in-wheel motors for electric vehicles.
 Elaphe has produced several generations of in-wheel motor prototypes that are being tested on more vehicles.
 These vehicles and motors have served as showcases for customers and shown the way to meet standards and regulations of the automotive industry.
 Elaphe is on the way to meet serial production demands by Tier 1 suppliers and OEMs.